oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 # Recommendations {#recommendations}

-This section describes the set of security mechanisms the OAuth working group recommendeds to OAuth implementers.
+This section describes the set of security mechanisms the OAuth working group recommends to OAuth implementers.

 ## Protecting Redirect-Based Flows {#rec_redirect}